 Also known as the Second-Indochina War and as this period of American involvement in Vietnam made it, the American War was a sequel to the First Indochina War that was fought between North Vietnam – supported by China and other communist allies and South Vietnam – supported by the United States and other anti-communist allies.
 Over a million civilians were killed in addition to the hundreds of thousands of participants in the war.

 7. Thirty Year’s War (1618-1648)

-One of the bloodiest wars on religion, as the name suggests itself a war that lasted over three decades; Thirty Year’s War was one of the longest and the most destructive conflicts in the European history and one of the longest continuous wars in Modern history.
-Historians have still not come to terms on the fact as to what ignited the fighting; rather there seem to be many parallel causes that fueled the war overtime.
-It grew as a religious war at first, but then developed into a continuation of the Bourbon-Habsburg rivalry for the European political pre-eminence with the death toll of well above 5 million people.
+One of the bloodiest wars on religion, as the name suggests itself, a war that lasted over three decades; Thirty Year’s War was one of the longest and the most destructive conflicts in European history and one of the longest continuous wars in Modern history.
+Historians have still not come to terms with what ignited the fighting; instead, there seem to be many parallel causes that fueled the war over time.
+It grew as a religious war at first.
+Still, it then developed into a continuation of the Bourbon-Habsburg rivalry for the European political pre-eminence, with a death toll of well above 5 million people.

 6. Napoleonic Wars (1803-1815)

-Napoleonic Wars were a series of wars declared against the Napoleon’s French Empire by the opposing coalitions.
+Napoleonic Wars were a series of wars declared against Napoleon’s French Empire by opposing coalitions.
 The war was initially sparked by the French Revolution of 1789 and played out on an unprecedented scale, mainly owing to the application of modern mass conscription.
-French power was stronger than ever as Napoleon armies had conquered much of Europe but came to an ultimate military defeat after France’s disastrous invasion of Russia in 1812.
-With over six and a half million people dead the war came to an end resulting in the restoration of the Bourbon-Monarchy in France and the creation of the Concert of Europe.
+French power was stronger than ever as Napoleon’s armies had conquered much of Europe but came to an ultimate military defeat after France’s disastrous invasion of Russia in 1812.
+With over six and a half million people dead, the war ended, resulting in the restoration of the Bourbon Monarchy in France and the creation of the Concert of Europe.

 5. Russian Civil War (1917-1922)